plow-technologies/inferno/README.md

 `let outputs = ML.forward model inputs in`

 where `inputs` is an array of tensors.
-This line would assign the return value to `outputs`, but any other assignment (type matching on the return value, for instance) would also work.
+This line would assign the return value to `outputs`, but any other assignment (pattern matching on the return value, for instance) would also work.

 ### Guidelines for model compatability with inferno
 For general information on how you should convert your python files to torchscript models, please see the online documentation for torchscript: https://pytorch.org/docs/stable/jit.html